Revitalizing Our Downtowns while keeping the small town feel

 • Coordinate transportation and infrastructure planning to make our downtowns more accessible

-• Identify grant opportunities and resources that help lighten the load for village staff
+• Identify grant opportunities and resources that help lighten the load for village staff and small businesses

 • Ensure county-level decisions align with community-driven goals